 In recent years, the West has seen a shift in attitudes surrounding their healthcare routines and are embracing traditional medicine as a viable option alongside western medicine.
-The Czech Republic is no acception and Prague has traditionally been a hub for open-minded individuals across Europe.
+The Czech Republic is no exception and Prague has traditionally been a hub for open-minded individuals across Europe.
 Czechs tend to be receptive when it comes to practices like yoga, acupuncture, and using herbs and other natural remedies for small illnesses.
-Chiropractic medicine is also seeing a rise in popularity in the Czech Republic as more of the public is adding holistic approach to their healing process.
+Chiropractic medicine, practices in the Roots Health Clinic, is also seeing a rise in popularity in the Czech Republic as more of the public is adding holistic approach to their healing process.

 Within Complementary and Alternative Medicine (CAM), Chiropractic is the largest and most regulated practice.
 It takes five to eight years of university study to acquire a chiropractor’s license.
 It is also ranked the third largest healthcare profession in the world, after medicine and dentistry.